-However, precisely because of the high political risk involved in carrying this out, some governments now fear that, in an EU in which EPC ratings are not harmonised ('D' or 'B' do not necessarily mean the same thing in Ireland and Slovenia), other governments might cheat, especially as some forces in Council have succeeded in eliminating:
+However, precisely because of the high political risk involved in carrying this out governments now fear that, in an EU in which EPC ratings are not harmonised ('D' o not necessarily mean the same thing in Ireland and Slovenia), other governments cheat, especially as some forces in Council have succeeded in eliminating:

-- The obligation for EPCs to have an even bandwidth distribution between the alphabetical classes ('A', 'B', etc.) - The obligation to have a linear national renovation trajectory
+- The obligation for EPCs to have an even bandwidth distribution between the alp ical classes ('A', 'B', etc.) - The obligation to have a linear national renovation trajectory

-By combining an uneven EPC class bandwidth distribution with a non-linear renovation trajectory, a government can, for instance, make the national EPC class 'D' less tough and thereby delay pain and political risk that other governments are facing up to.
+By combining an uneven EPC class bandwidth distribution with a non-linear rend trajectory, a government can, for instance, make the national EPC class 'D' less tou thereby delay pain and political risk that other governments are facing up to.

 That led France Germany, Luxembourg and the Netherlands to call for replacement of the EPC by other, more equal and verifiable parameters.

-On 25 October, Council reached 'Political Agreement' among the 27 on a final text for negotiation with the European Parliament that partially accommodates the dissenters' concerns, but clearly not enough, because although the dissenting four now joined by Belgium and Ireland ('The Six') decided not to block approval of the text so as not to waste time, they are now counting on Parliament to demand more watertight and verifiable provisions.
+On 25 October, Council reached 'Political Agreement' among the 27 on a final text for negoti- ation with the European Parliament that partially accommodates the dissenters' concerns, but clearly not enough, because although the dissenting four now joined by Belgium and Ireland ('The Six') decided not to block approval of the text so as not to waste time, they are now counting on Parliament to demand more watertight and verifiable provisions. ut, some ' or 'B' do Specifically: ts might For non-residential they want less exemptions. lphabet- For residential they want more objective and verifiable renovation parameters and reinstatement of linear national renovation trajectories. novation Everything now depends on Parliament's amendments, and The Six are doubtless working closely with Rapporteur Ciarán Cuffe and the Shadow Rapporteurs, which is probably why Parliament's amendments have been delayed until December. ough and Meanwhile, on 25 October Energy Commissioner Kadri Simson weighed in declaring that the Council text is not acceptable in its current state.

-Specifically:

-- For non-residential they want less exemptions. - For residential they want more objective and verifiable renovation parameters and reinstatement of linear national renovation trajectories.

-Everything now depends on Parliament's amendments, and The Six are doubtless working closely with Rapporteur Ciarán Cuffe and the Shadow Rapporteurs, which is probably why Parliament's amendments have been delayed until December.

-Meanwhile, on 25 October Energy Commissioner Kadri Simson weighed in declaring that the Council text is not acceptable in its current state.